tanmay-pro/SimpleRA/README.md

 Run: `LOAD A` with debugger

-see: load.cpp

 ---

 ### Syntactic Parser

 - Splits the query into query units

-see: syntacticParser.h syntacticParser.cpp

 ### Semantic Parser

-- Makes sure your query makes semantic sense
+- Makes sure the given query makes semantic sense

-see: semanticParser.h semanticParser.cpp

 ---

 ### Executors

-Every command(COMMAND) has a file in the executors directory, within that directory you'll find 3 functions
+Every command(COMMAND) has a file in the executors' directory

 ```
 syntacticParseCOMMAND